 How does a SIMPLE IRA work?

-A SIMPLE IRA stands for Savings Incentive Match Plan for Employees, and they’re available for employers with no more than 100 employees, each earning more than $5,000 in the previous year.
+A SIMPLE IRA stands for Savings Incentive Match Plan for Employees, and they’re available for employers with no more than 100 employees.

 Employers are obligated to make contributions to their employees’ retirement plan, either elective or matching contributions.
 This can get pretty expensive if you have a lot of employees.